NikitaBizyuk/NikitaBizyuk/README.md

 ---

-> ⚠️ I'm always open to internships, research opportunities, and collaborations in cybersecurity or cryptography.
+> ⚠️ I'm always open to internships, research opportunities, and collaborations in cybersecurity and/or network and IT administration.
 Feel free to reach out!